 - Get mining hardware: Once initial calculations are made, expect to spend anywhere from several hundred to several thousand dollars on mining hardware.

 - Choose mining software: Next, you need a platform through which you can access the blockchain and manage your mining.
-There are a lot of popular Bitcoin mining software to choose from.
+There are a lot of popular Bitcoin mining software options to choose from.

 - Enter a mining pool: Joining a mining pool offers the greatest chance of success.

 - Get started: Once the previous steps are complete, you can start mining.
 This is a very passive enterprise, but equipment should still be routinely checked to ensure everything is working properly.